-I'm a software developer in Portland, Oregon.
+I'm a software developer in Portland, Oregon and a panelist on the Ruby Rogues podcast.
 I've been writing code professionally since 1998.
 I primarily work on custom internal applications; I'm strongly motivated to write clean, maintainable code; and I've been working in Ruby (mostly Rails) since 2006.

 While I try to answer all inquiries, it'll save us both some time if you read the FAQ before emailing me.
 In particular, please do not contact me about jobs that require relocation or significant amounts of travel.